-OMG…is all I can say.
-These Southern Fried Oysters were crunchy on the outside and super tender on the inside.
-I used oysters, freshly shucked from The Carolina Meat & Fish Co.
-I recommend using medium-to-large sized oysters for this recipe.
+OMG, is all I can say.
+These Southern Fried Oysters were crunchy on the outside, and SO super tender on the inside.
+This may be one of the best recipes out there.
 To give them a southern touch and a little kick, I used an amazing seasoning blend, Bayou Catch, from Kitchen Crafted!
-You can find their amazing blends of spreads and seasonings in your local grocery store.
-This will make a great appetizer or you could even make a Po’ Boy!
-You are also going to love, love, love this homemade remoulade sauce.
-You can make this is less than 20 minutes!
-This recipe will make about 20-24 fried oysters…they will be devoured in seconds!
+You can find their fabulous blends of spreads and seasonings in most local grocery stores.
+Feel free to substitute with trusty Old Bay.

-In a separate bowl, whisk together the cornmeal, flour, cajun seasoning and salt.
-Transfer the oysters from the buttermilk to the flour mixture…fully coat…double dip if you want…I did!
+In a separate bowl, whisk together the cornmeal, all-purpose flour, cajun seasoning and kosher salt.
+Transfer the oysters from the buttermilk to the flour mixture.
+Fully coat.
+Double dip, if you want.
+I always do!
 As you finish coating each oyster, transfer them to a baking rack coated with non-stick spray.
-Using this baking rack technique is also perfect for Buttermilk Fried Chicken…click here to check out my recipe!
+This allows the coating to dry just a touch.
+Using this baking rack technique is also perfect for Buttermilk Fried Chicken.
+Click here to check out my recipe!